| || ||Thursday May 12th 2016|

 - All participants must have with them a vessel like a kayak or canoe.
 Other vessels will be permitted at the discretion of the tournament committee.
 No combustion engines permitted on the boat during the event.
 Contestants may leave the boat to stand or to wade while fishing but must be in SIGHT OF THEIR BOAT.
 Kayaks, canoes or permitted electric motorized craft are the only mode of on-the-water transport allowed.

-12. SCORING: Catch and release criteria, will be determined by total length of the longest fish: for the Grand Slam the combined total lengths of 3 of the 4 fish of the target species.
+12. SCORING: Catch and release criteria, will be determined by total length of the longest fish: for the Grand Slam the combined total lengths of 3 fish of the target species.
 Each contestant must have a digital camera to take pictures and enter pictures for prizes.
 Please have an empty data card in your camera.
 There will be posters placed at the tournament tent each day.
 You must take a picture of the poster each day and it must be followed by the fish you wish to be entered for prizes.
 Fish must be photographed in or on boat, (vessels should be distinguishable in photo) next to provided tape measure.
 It is recommended that you fish with a buddy not only for safety reasons but for the assistance in taking pictures.
 It is required to take a picture against the tape measure and requested that you take some holding the fish under its belly with you in the picture.
 The photo on the tape must show clearly the length of the fish.
 Total length is determined from the tip of the lower jaw to the end of the tail.
 The judging committee makes the call and the tournament director is the final authority on length but will not change the ruling of the judging committee.
 The tournament Director is not liable for photo processing and condition of cameras.
 In the event of a tie the most visibly larger fish of contestant's catch will be used to break tie.
-Only Striped Bass, Bluefish, Weakfish and Fluke can be entered for prizes.
+Only Striped Bass, Bluefish, Weakfish can be entered for prizes.
 Fish taken for consumption may not be entered into the tournament.

 13. RELEASE OF LIABILITY: A waiver and release of liability statement is part of the entry form.
 It is required of each contestant that they take responsibility for themselves while participating in any tournament activities.